Policies

 Use grant and deny rules to control who can read, write, update, and delete entity rows.

-The Evaluation Model
+Evaluation Model

-- it unions those matching grants together
+- Union matching grants together.

-- it applies deny rules after grants
+- Apply deny rules after grants.

-- no grants means no access
+- No grants means no access.

-- deny always wins
+- Deny always wins.

 Grant Syntax